-Woof Woof Story, subtitled I Told You To Turn Me Into a Pampered Pooch, Not Fenrir! is a comedy isekai by Inumajin.
+Woof Woof Story, subtitled I Told You To Turn Me Into a Pampered Pooch, Not Fenrir! is a comedy isekai series of Light Novels written by Inumajin and illustrated by Kochimo.
 It follows the new life of overworked salaryman Ryouta Okami, whose dying wish was to be reborn as a pet dog and lounge around eating treats all day.
 And since Heaven was running a promotional campaign that day, that's exactly what he got.

 The goddess overseeing Ryouta's case- being more accustomed to the requests of gamers and would-be heroes- decided to add in a few 'perks'.
 Like a gigantic wolf body.
 And immortality.
 And a mouth laser.